Butternut Squash Risotto is so creamy and delicious, an Italian rice dish made with butternut squash puree and Parmigiano-Reggiano.

 Butternut Squash Risotto

-Some of my favorite risotto recipes also include Spring Asparagus Risotto, Creamy Mushroom Risotto, Seared Scallops over Wilted Spinach Parmesan Risotto and even Carrot “Rice” Leek and Bacon Risotto and Quinoa Risotto.
+We love risotto, it’s one of those meals that make you feel like you’re eating out in a fancy restaurant, or that you know you’re way around the kitchen.
+Truth is, it’s really not complicated at all, it just requires patience.
+Some of my favorite risotto recipes are Spring Asparagus Risotto, Creamy Mushroom Risotto, Seared Scallops over Wilted Spinach Parmesan Risotto and this grain-free Carrot “Rice” Leek and Bacon Risotto.

-I like to keep a good cheese such as Pecorino Romano or Parmigiano-Reggiano on hand and grate it myself when I need it.
+I like to keep a good cheese such as Pecorino Romano or Parmigiano-Reggiano on hand.
+Then grate it myself when I need it.
 A good cheese has an intense flavor you just can’t get from the grated parmesan cheese sold on the shelves of the supermarket.

 Butternut Squash Risotto